RyanP-Hoang/cs131/a2/README.md

 ## How You Can Use This Command

 To use this command, provide two arguments:
 1. The source directory to back up.
+This source directory must exist.
 2. The backup directory where the compressed backup will be stored.
+It will create a new backup directory if it doesn't exist

 ## Usage

 ./backup.sh <source_directory> <backup_directory>

-For example, when there is source directory a with text file z and an empty backup directory b, both within the same directory a2
+For example, when there is source directory a with z.txt and an empty backup directory b, both within the same directory a2

 ## EXAMPLE